 * number in the parenthesis represents the amount of hair scattered on the surface.

 You’ll notice there are two twelve-inch tests.
-I purposely did a second experiment to see how much the Duo Clean head will pick up if I reduce the quantity, and it got more!
+I purposely did a second experiment to see how much the Duo Clean head would pick up if I reduced the quantity, and it got more!

 These tests show the ability of the “PowerFins” and the combs to prevent hair wrapping on the brush.